Right Arm Pain: 14 Causes, What It Means & Treatment

 Diabetic neuropathy generally occurs more frequently in people who do not treat their diabetes adequately and control their blood sugar levels with a diabetic diet

-What to do: If you have been diagnosed with diabetes, you should be monitored by an endocrinologist, who may prescribe antidiabetic medication, like insulin, to regulate your blood sugars.
+How to treat: If you have been diagnosed with diabetes, you should be monitored by an endocrinologist, who may prescribe antidiabetic medication, like insulin, to regulate your blood sugars.
 To relieve neuropathy pain, the doctor may recommend medications like anticonvulsants, antidepressants or opioids, like pregabalin, amitriptyline, or tramadol.
 Read more about tips to lower blood sugar that you can consider as a complement to your medical treatment.

 7. Bursitis